 I don’t quite like that the non-survivors here are shown on a negative scale, but this was the quick hack I could perform to get bars flipped for non-survivors vs. survivors

-Summary: Overall this was a really fun challenge and I learned a lot about old-school data visualization using the glorius modern tidyverse ecosystem we have at our fingertips.
+Summary: Overall this was a really fun challenge and I learned a lot about old-school data visualization using the glorious modern tidyverse ecosystem we have at our fingertips.
 Will do a similar reproducibility challenge again for sure ✌️.
 Have fun playing around with the above and please post in the comments any questions/feedback you may have 👍.

 Acknowledgments

 I’d like to thank Salil Shrotriya for creating the preview image for this post.
-The hex sticker png files were sourced from here.
+The hex sticker png files were sourced from here